Disneyland Railroad: Changes since 1960

 On January 11, 2016, the DRR temporarily closed to accommodate the construction of Star Wars: Galaxy's Edge.
 Additionally, the original DRR roundhouse building, which became a maintenance facility for ride vehicles of other Disneyland attractions, was demolished around April 2016.
 The DRR reopened on July 29, 2017, with a new route along the northern edge of the Rivers of America named Columbia Gorge, which features rock formations, waterfalls, a trestle bridge, and the line's only left-hand turn.
 The DRR's dioramas were also given new special projection effects.
-During a media preview for the attraction's reopening the previous day, John Lasseter brought his Marie E. locomotive and drove it along the DRR's new route.
+During a media preview for the attraction's reopening the previous day, Lasseter brought his Marie E. locomotive and drove it along the DRR's new route.
 Pulled behind the Marie E. were an inoperable locomotive and train car, which were both previously owned by Ward Kimball and run on his former Grizzly Flats Railroad.
 The inoperable locomotive, named Chloe, and the train car are now owned by the Southern California Railway Museum (formerly the Orange Empire Railway Museum) in Perris, California, which was in the process of restoring the Chloe to operating condition at the time of the DRR's media preview.

+On May 31, 2023, the Splash Mountain log flume attraction containing one of the DRR tunnels permanently closed to be rethemed as Tiana's Bayou Adventure.
+The DRR temporarily closed between August 24 and 25 due to work being done on the former Splash Mountain tunnel.
+Since January 2024, the New Orleans Square Station has been temporarily closed due to retheming with the Haunted Mansion ride.
+On August 5 that same year, the DRR was temporarily closed for complete track maintenance.
+It reopened on October 25.
+In January 2025, the DRR closed again for more track maintenance between the Main Street, USA and New Orleans Square sections.
+The DRR reopened on March 7, 2025.